hamid-xcerlabs/hamid-xcerlabs/README.md

 # Hamid Reyes

-> I design and build AI products, intelligent systems, and software solutions that connect AI, automation, APIs, data, and business systems.
-My work spans agentic workflows and AI applications to integrated operational and revenue systems.
+> I architect and ship AI products, intelligent systems, and software solutions that connect AI, automation, APIs, data, and business systems.

 ## What I Do
-- Design and build AI-powered products and intelligent systems using LLMs, RAG, agents, tool calling, and workflow orchestration
+- Work directly with LLMs, RAG, agentic pipelines, tool calling, and workflow orchestration to build systems that hold up in production, not demos
 - Turn ambiguous ideas and business requirements into system architectures, working software, integrations, and automation
 - Build and integrate backend systems through APIs, webhooks, databases, third-party platforms, and business applications
 - Design practical solutions across AI, software, automation, data, and business systems, picking whichever combination actually fits the problem